Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

 - Need more than 13.5 kWh capacity

-The Powerwall 3 is a solid evolution that addresses many of the Powerwall 2's limitations.
-The integrated inverter and higher output make it a compelling option for new installations.
-However, Perth's competitive battery market means homeowners should compare multiple options.
+The Powerwall 3 is a clear step up from the Powerwall 2.
+The integrated inverter and higher output make it a strong option for new installations.
+Even so, Perth's battery market is competitive, so it is worth comparing several systems.
 Use our battery calculator to see how the Powerwall 3 compares to alternatives for your specific situation.

 See how the Powerwall 3 stacks up against SSL-approved batteries and calculate your potential savings with Perth-specific rates and rebates.